 Many car dealerships also carried out repairs and sold petrol.
-The main New Zealand petrol supplier was the Europa Company, owned by the Todd family.
+The largest New Zealand petrol supplier was the Europa Company, owned by the Todd family.
 When sold to BP in 1972, it had a 17% market share.

 The surge in imports was one reason for the demise of car assembly in New Zealand.
-Ironically, Avery Ford Motors, which reconditioned Japanese used cars, became one of the tenants of the vast former Mitsubishi assembly site in Porirua.
+Avery Ford Motors, which reconditioned Japanese used cars, became one of the tenants of the former Mitsubishi assembly site in Porirua.

 Garages had cars available for hire even before the First World War.
 Some ran taxis, had private hire cars (with a driver) and, later, self-drive rental cars.
 In 1940 there were 564 rental cars registered, a figure that risen to 1,200 by 1950, and nearly 3,000 by 1965.

 Hertz, an international car rental company, came to New Zealand when Tasman Rentals (founded in Christchurch in the 1950s) acquired the franchise in 1977.
 By the 1980s, with the growth of the tourist industry, rental car firms were important buyers of new cars.
-In 1989 Avis rental car firm bought nearly 600 Chryslers and Mitsubishis from Todd Motors, making it their biggest fleet deal to date.
+In 1989 the Avis rental car firm bought nearly 600 Chryslers and Mitsubishis from Todd Motors, their biggest fleet deal to date.

-From 1928 drivers were required to gain insurance against their liability to pay damages arising from death or injury to others.
+From 1928 drivers were required to obtain insurance against their liability to pay damages arising from death or injury to others.
 The premium was payable to a nominated company with the annual vehicle licence fee.
 This scheme lasted until 1974, when cover for everyone was provided under the Accident Compensation Act 1972, again from premiums paid with the annual licence fee.

 Seat belts became available in cars from the 1950s.
 In the 2000s it is compulsory for the driver and all passengers to use them.

 Despite ongoing drink-driving campaigns, alcohol still plays a major role in road crashes.
-In 1996, 31% of crash deaths and 69% of serious crash injuries were alcohol-related.
+In 1996, 31% of crash deaths and 69% of serious injuries were alcohol-related.
 Innocent victims made up nearly half the total.
 People aged 15 to 39 had the highest incidence of death and injury.

 In the early 2000s, 80% of households had at least one car, and 25% had two or more.
 In 2006 there was one car for every 1.5 people in Auckland, and 17% of Auckland households had three cars or more.
-Most people were dependent on cars for travelling to work, school, socialising, shopping and holidays, among other things.
+Most people were dependent on cars for travelling to work or school, socialising, shopping and holidays, among other things.